You can use Arm Mbed TLS in threaded and nonthreaded environments. To keep Mbed TLS thread-safe, it is important to remember a few things.

 - You perform explicit locking yourself (perhaps in a wrapper function).

-PolarSSL 1.3.0 introduced a generic threading layer in the library that already handles some default locks and mutexes for the user and abstracts the threading layer to allow easy pluging in any thread-library.
+Mbed TLS has a generic threading layer that handles default locks and mutexes for the user and abstracts the threading layer to allow easy pluging in any thread-library.

 mbedtls_threading_set_alt() at the beginning of your program and

 _free() functions.
 For contexts that include mutexes, these functions create and initialize the mutex and then free and destroy it.
 If you share a context between threads, you need to call these functions only from the main thread, at the beginning and end of the context's lifetime.

 Mbed TLS currently provides automatic locking (when the threading layer is enabled) for relevant functions in the following modules (unless indicated otherwise):

 - The SSL session tickets callbacks provided in ssl_ticket.c.